 Forensic Pathology Fellowship

-Dallas County and UT Southwestern Medical School offer a one-year fellowship in forensic pathology with special emphasis on comprehensive, scientific death investigation.
-The fellow is expected to complete approximately 200-300 forensic autopsies during the year and will be expected to provide related courtroom testimony and will be actively involved with the supportive investigative division of the Office of the Medical Examiner.
+Dallas County and UT Southwestern Medical School offer a one-year Forensic Pathology Fellowship Training Program with special emphasis on comprehensive, scientific death investigation.
+The fellow is expected to complete approximately 200–300 forensic autopsies during the year and will be expected to provide related courtroom testimony and will be actively involved with the supportive investigative division of the Office of the Medical Examiner.

 This high level of integration of the Medical Examiner's Office, Criminal Investigation Laboratory, and Department of Pathology at UT Southwestern provides numerous opportunities for academic interactions, including conferences, teaching, and research activities.
 Regularly scheduled conferences include both gross and microscopic neuropathology, didactic lecture sessions, cardiac pathology, and case review conferences.